 We are an independent not-for-profit community organization and registered charity, operating since 1996, to commemorate the ethos and preserve the material heritage of Qantas Airways Ltd.

-Although we are not owned or operated by Qantas Airways Ltd, and receive no recurrent funding from them, we enjoy a good working relationship and have benefited from occasional grants and donations from the company and its employees past and present.
 If you would like to become a member, or just want more information about supporting the Museum, please refer to The Foundation page on our website.
 Alternatively you can email us at email@example.com.

 For more information about visiting our Museum and how to book your visit online, please go to our Plan your visit page